Tolo789/Lem-in/README.md

 # Lem-in
 42 project: graph teory / pathfinding

+### Objective
-Objective: Given a graph, find the fastest way to bring a given number of ants from a start point to an end point.
+Given a graph, find the fastest way to bring a given number of ants from a start point to an end point.
 (I use an implementation of the Dijkstra's algorithm)

+### Project's constraints
 The graph is to be given on the standard entry and must have the folowing structure:
 - number of ants;
 - rooms;